stellar/stellar-cli/CONTRIBUTING.md

 Thanks for taking the time to improve stellar-cli!

 The following is a set of guidelines for contributions and may change over time.
-Feel free to suggest improvements to this document in a pull request.We want to make it as easy as possible to contribute changes that help the Stellar network grow and thrive.
+Feel free to suggest improvements to this document in a pull request.
+We want to make it as easy as possible to contribute changes that help the Stellar network grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.